 Proficiency in critical thinking is considered by many authorities to be a major goal of higher education.
 It’s often taken as an indicator of intelligence.
 And the practice of critical thinking is emphasized — for good reason — in numerous professions.
-This link takes you to definitions posted on the website The Critical Thinking Community.

 Lots of very intelligent people are quite adept at finding flaws in reasoning or points of view or proposed strategies.
 These sorts of contributions add value by improving the quality of our thinking about the topic of discussion.
 But too often people who find such faults just stop there.
 That’s not the behavior of a leader.
 That’s the behavior of a critic.